eggshell/demo_processing/README.md

 ## Usage

-Next, throw some `.dem` files into a `demos` dir located in this project's root directory.
+Place your `.dem` files into a `demos` dir located in this project's root directory.
 Then `run.sh` can be used to run `demo_processing.js` on the dataset.

 ```shell